 Author contributions

 DB and SS laid the foundation of this work, conceived the study and were responsible for funding applications.
 LPL, MH and DB collected samples and performed field observations.
+LPL and DB read karyotypes and counted chromosomes.
 EP and DB conceived and supervised RAD4SNP and Hi-Plex methodology, BJP and DJP contributed to define the SNP set.
 LPL, MH and ALB performed RAD4SNP approach to develop the SNPs.
 LPL and MH extracted DNA and genotyped the samples, SMC and RCV sequenced the data.
-GL performed the bioinformatic analyses and SS computed the Bayesian allele dosage.
+GL performed the bioinformatic analyses and SS computed the Bayesian allele dosages.
 DB, LPL and SS performed early data explorations at the end of LPL PhD thesis that was supervised by DB and SS.
 RB and SS performed computations and analyses, tracked and managed the bibliography, produced tables, figures and interpretation.
 DB, RB and SS wrote the manuscript.
 All authors read and approved the final manuscript.

 References